pvtl/scripts/wordpress/README.md

-# Wordpress Scripts
+# WordPress Scripts

-A compilation of scripts that can be used for automating common Wordpress tasks.
+A compilation of scripts that can be used for automating common WordPress tasks.

 ## 🖼 Create a New Site